Stem cells and diabetes

 Scientists focus on how stem cells differentiate and how a cell’s fate in an organism is determined.
 Several groups use the development of the pancreas and the specification of insulin-secreting beta cells as a model to answer their research questions.

 The group headed by Professor Anne Grapin-Botton focuses on understanding the impact of cellular and organ architecture on the cells’ fate choices in the pancreas and how this information is integrated with cell signalling to control cell differentiation into more specialized cell types.

 Professor Palle Serup and his group focus on the signalling events – with emphasis on Notch - that regulate growth and differentiation of pancreatic cell types with special emphasis on the insulin producing beta cell.

 Professor Henrik Semb’s basic research aims to define the molecular mechanisms for morphogenetic processes such as tube formation, and how such processes directly and indirectly control specification and commitment of pancreatic progenitors into beta cells.

-Diabetes research in TransStem - Moving towards patients
+Diabetes and translational stem cell research - Moving towards patients